 |Fall 2017||Winter 2018||Spring 2018|

-At this time, the student should also submit the Graduate Division Petition (available from the UCSB Graduate Division) to add the emphasis if s/he has not already done so.
+At that time, the student should also submit the Graduate Division Petition (available from the UCSB Graduate Division) to add the emphasis if s/he has not already done so.
 This petition will require signatures of the student’s departmental Graduate Advisor, the faculty director of the Information Technology & Society Ph.D.
 Emphasis, and the Graduate Division, and there will be a nominal fee upon submission.
 All forms are available here.
 Submit the Completion Form to the CITS office, 1310 SS&MS. Submit Graduate Division Petition to CITS for iT&S Director signature, then submit it to the Graduate Division.

 If the student has not done so already, s/he should submit a Completion Form to the iT&S Emphasis Director and the Graduate Division Petition (see ABD Phase) to the UCSB Graduate Division.
 If all forms are submitted and approved, then the student should simply file the dissertation and graduate!